Excelsior-Technologies-Community/AndroidMVPGuide/README.md

 # Android MVP Architecture

-A clean, production-ready implementation of the Model-View-Presenter (MVP) architecture pattern in Android with Kotlin.
+A clean implementation of the Model-View-Presenter (MVP) architecture pattern in Android with Kotlin.

 ## 📱 What You'll Build